infoifcvideira/curso/src/pages/disciplinas.md

 Ministrada por: <a href="#"><b>Professor(a) desconhecido(a)</b></a>
 <br>

-## Legislação aplicada à informática
+## Legislação Aplicada à Informática

 Conteúdos abordados: